-Start in a kneeing position, then sit down onto a folded blanket, a bolster or foam blocks (see photo below).
+Start in a kneeling position, then sit down onto a folded blanket, a bolster or foam blocks (see photo below).
 If you experience discomfort in your knees, adding extra height under your hips will generally make the knees happy.
-Knees should be hip width apart.
+The knees should be hip-width apart.
 Sit nice and tall, stretching up through the crown of the head and bring the shoulder blades in and together to open up the chest area.
 On an inhalation, interlock the fingers and lift the arms overhead, keeping the elbows in line with the ears.
 Release the arms, change the interlock of the fingers and repeat.

 Ahhh the resting pose.
-During pregnancy savasana is done in a side lying position as being flat on your back in not recommended.
+During pregnancy, savasana is done in a side-lying position as being flat on your back is not recommended.
 Fold a blanket beneath you to provide extra cushioning.
 Place a foam block or folded blankets beneath your head (if your nose lines up with the center of your chest – your alignment is good).
-Finally place a folded blanket or foam block between your knees – so that the upper knee is in line horizontally with the top hip.
-It is entirely possible, that there will be some days especially later in the pregnancy, when this is the only posture that you are able do.
+Finally, place a folded blanket or foam block between your knees – so that the upper knee is in line horizontally with the top hip.
+It is entirely possible, that there will be some days, especially later in the pregnancy, when this is the only posture that you are able to do.
 That is just fine.
-Taking time out to rest and restore your energy is one of the best things you can do for you and your baby.
+Taking time out to rest and restore your energy is one of the best things you can do for yourself and your baby.

-Essential Oils : If you are open to other alternative therapies, there are two essentials oils are very helpful.
+Essential Oils: If you are open to other alternative therapies, there are two essential oils that are very helpful.
 The first is frankincense.
-Yes the one that the wise men gave to baby Jesus.
+Yes, the one that the wise men gave to baby Jesus.
 Frankincense is extremely good for inflammation.
 The second is an oil blend made by DoTerra called Deep Blue which includes wintergreen, camphor, peppermint, blue tansy, blue chamomile, helichrysum and osmanthus, all of which have analgesic properties in the oils’ chemical constituents.
 These are synergistically combined to provide relief from inflammation and its associated pain.
 You can simply and safely rub these two oils where it hurts and it will make a big difference fast.

 Other Helpful Tips for Daily Living…